-Madison Alicia (Maddie for short) was born a few days before her due date via induction at 8:11AM on August 20, 2019 at 5lbs 14oz and 19 inches.
+Madison Alicia (Maddie for short) was born a few days before her due date via induction on August 20th at 5lbs 14oz.
 A little peanut of a thing!
 She’s a good sleeper and a great eater and Dan & I are counting our blessings!
 We fall more and more in love with her every day and are slowly adjusting to this new life as a family of three.

 I know many of you enjoyed following along with my pregnancy journey (Announcement, 1st Trimester, 2nd Trimester, 3rd Trimester) and I plan to continue to post updates about Maddie here and there! : )